osrf/gazebo_tutorials/guided_a/tutorial4.md

 and [QTest](http://doc.qt.io/qt-5/qtest.html) for GUI tests.
 There are a few kinds of tests:

-1. Unit tests: all classes should have corresponding unit tests.
-These live in the same directory as the source code and are prefixed by `_TEST`.
-If you add a new class, or new functions to a class, make sure to add the corresponding unit test.
+1. **Unit tests**: all classes should have corresponding unit tests.
+These live in the same directory as the source code and are sufixed by `_TEST`.
+If you add a new class, or new functions to a class, make sure to add a corresponding unit test.

-1. Integration tests: tests which verify how many classes are working together go under the `tests/integration` directory.
+1. **Integration tests**: tests which verify how several classes are working together go under the `tests/integration` directory.
 When adding features which span multiple classes, be sure to add an integration test for it.
 Before creating a new integration test file, check the current test files.
 If one closely matches the topic of your new code, simply add a new test function to the file.
 Otherwise, create a new test file, and write your test.

-1. Regression tests: tests which fix broken features go under `tests/regression` and are prefixed by the issue number on Gazebo's [issue tracker](https://bitbucket.org/osrf/gazebo/issues).
+1. **Regression tests**: tests which fix broken features go under `tests/regression` and are prefixed by the issue number on Gazebo's [issue tracker](https://bitbucket.org/osrf/gazebo/issues).

-If you need any help writing tests, feel free to ask a question at [Gazebo Answers](http://answers.gazebosim.org).
+If you need any help writing tests, feel free to ask a question on [Gazebo Answers](http://answers.gazebosim.org).

 ### Build tests

 It's possible to build each test individually.
-When you run `cmake` for the first time, build targets are generated for each test, they are prefixed with `UNIT_`, `INTEGRATION_` or `REGRESSION_`.
+When you run `cmake` for the first time, build targets are generated for each test.
+They are prefixed with `UNIT_`, `INTEGRATION_` or `REGRESSION_`.

 On the previous tutorial, we made changes to `gazebo/gui/TimeWidget.cc`.
 Let's